The art world responds to Russian invasion of Ukraine by canceling shows and cutting ties - KRDO

 The most famous opera house in the US, New York’s Metropolitan Opera, announced on Sunday that it will not work with Russian artists or organizations that support President Vladimir Putin until the country’s invasion of Ukraine ends.

-This means that the Met will likely freeze its relationship with Moscow’s Bolshoi Theater, whose co-production of Wagner’s “Lohengrin” is currently planned for next year.
-Russian soprano Anna Netrebko, who was set to play the title role in Puccini’s “Turandot” at the Met later this spring, might also have been affected, though she has now pulled out of all scheduled performances, according to a statement from the Zurich Opera House, where she was scheduled to perform this month.
+This means that the Met will likely freeze its relationship with Moscow’s Bolshoi Theater, whose coproduction of Wagner’s “Lohengrin” is currently planned for next year.
+On Thursay, the opera house announced that famed Russian soprano Anna Netrebko, who was set to play the title role in Puccini’s “Turandot” at the Met later this spring, will not return for this season or the following.
+She has now pulled out of all scheduled performances, according to a statement from the Zurich Opera House, where she was scheduled to perform this month.

+“It is a great artistic loss for the Met and for opera,” Gelb said in a statement to CNN.
+“Anna is one of the greatest singers in Met history, but with Putin killing innocent victims in Ukraine there was no way forward.”

 On Saturday, Netrebko wrote on social media that she is “opposed to this war,” but “not a political person.”
 The Zurich Opera House described her post as a “positive development,” but her inability to “distance herself further from Vladimir Putin” was incompatible with its own “decisive condemnation” of the Russian president’s actions.